HTC posts record-low quarterly profit after delayed phone launch

 "As HTC failed to establish its brand image by selling its most important flagship phone on time, it'll be very difficult to push on the mid- and low-end phones when HTC launches them in Q3-Q4," said Dennis Chan, an analyst with Yuanta Securities in Taipei.
 "Sales in the second quarter will bounce, but they will lose momentum again in Q3-Q4."

-The company has partnered with Facebook Inc, which unveiled new software last week called "Home" that replaces the home screen on some Android smartphones, and introduced a $100 HTC-made handset that is pre-installed with the new app.
+The company has partnered with Facebook Inc (FB.O), which unveiled new software last week called "Home" that replaces the home screen on some Android smartphones, and introduced a $100 HTC-made handset that is pre-installed with the new app.

 "The Facebook phone is not enough to turn HTC around," said Daiwa analyst Birdy Lu, speaking before HTC's results were released.
 "Facebook Home could be only good for Facebook addicts, and the distribution channel for HTC First is very limited.
 HTC's 2013 performance is still highly dependant on HTC One."

-HTC was the world's 10th-biggest smartphone maker by shipments in the fourth quarter, according to IT research firm Gartner, jostling in a crowded field behind the top-two heavyweights Samsung and Apple Inc.
+HTC was the world's 10th-biggest smartphone maker by shipments in the fourth quarter, according to IT research firm Gartner, jostling in a crowded field behind the top-two heavyweights Samsung and Apple Inc (AAPL.O).